 We are expecting our telephone line to be red-hot so please bear with the team answering the phone.
 If you can, please email us on email@example.com as a first port of call if you can’t find your answer above.

 We need your support more than ever before.
-Most of you know that we are a humble organisation that works hard to earn our keep and actively avoid pressurising asks for financial help.
+Most of you know that we work hard to earn our keep and actively avoid pressurising asks for financial help.
 We generate the majority of our income from our visitors and this funds the vital conservation work we do.
 The lack of income from being closed and having limited numbers is severely impacting our ability to carry out our vital conservation work.
 For a small organisation, we make a big impact with our mission – the conservation of birds of prey – please help us, if you can, continue to do this.
-Click here to ways to help page.
+Donate online now.